 12 National Guard members removed from DC mission

-WASHINGTON - Twelve U.S. Army National Guard members have been removed from the presidential inauguration security mission.
+WASHINGTON (FOX 5 DC) - Twelve U.S. Army National Guard members have been removed from the presidential inauguration security mission.

 Two guard members were found to have ties with right-wing militia groups or posted extremist views online, according to two U.S. officials.